 Each gorilla family is strictly allocated 8 persons or less.
-These 8 members are selected during briefing, then assigned to a specific gorilla family, usually depending on the age, physical fitness and distance involved to trek the group.
+These 8 members are selected during the briefing, then assigned to a specific gorilla family, usually depending on the age, physical fitness, and distance involved to trek the group.

-Limitations in the number of trekkers is primarily to avoid / reduce potential harm due to congestion, and may pose danger to the lives of endangered gorillas.
+Limitations in the number of trekkers are primarily to avoid/reduce potential harm due to congestion and may pose danger to the lives of endangered gorillas.

 Travelers on a Uganda gorilla tour are advised to maintain a distance of at least 7 meters from the mountain gorillas.

-The distance was instated by the Uganda wildlife Authority to avoid closer contact with the endangered gorillas, but still enable travelers have a perfect view of the gorillas.
-Further distance from the gorillas is a way to prevent travelers from likelihood of spreading air borne diseases like cough, flu, cold which can be contracted by the gorillas.
+The distance was instated by the Uganda wildlife Authority to avoid closer contact with the endangered gorillas but still enable travelers to have a perfect view of the gorillas.
+Further distance from the gorillas is a way to prevent travelers from the likelihood of spreading air-borne diseases like cough, flu, cold which can be contracted by the gorillas.
 And as well travelers can contract diseases spread by the mountain gorillas.